albumprinter/Albelli.Lambda.Templates/README.md

 albelli-amazon-sqs
 ```

-Then, for example, you can just simply execute `dotnet new albelli-amazon-sns` command to create a solution for SNS consuming.
+Then, for example, you can just simply execute `dotnet new albelli-amazon-sns` command to create a solution to handle SNS messages.